-Shuffle and deal five cards to each player.
-The rest of the deck becomes the stock.
+Shuffle and deal four cards to each player.
+Place the stub in the center of the table, forming the stock.

 Play of the hand